aarhusstadsarkiv/barcode-scanner/README.md

 Change the `data.json` file.
 Alter the `VERSION` in the service worker to force the update.
 Set the `VERSION` in `index.html`

-Then push to remove server:
+Then push to remote server:

     surge . acceptable-turkey.surge.sh